Non-Surgical Gum Therapy

 Gum disease doesn’t spring up overnight—it progresses slowly, and in many cases, you may not even realize you have it!
 Left untreated, gum disease can lead to larger issues, including tooth loss.
 Gum disease can happen even if you are vigilant about flossing, brushing and taking care of your teeth, which is why it is so important to get routine dental check-ups.

 Gum Disease Treatment Therapies

-Should your dental visit indicate the presence of gum disease, Dr. Parampreet Kaur Family and Cosmetic Dentistry will work with you to develop an appropriate treatment plan.
+Should your dental visit indicate the presence of gum disease, PK Family & Cosmetic Dentistry will work with you to develop an appropriate treatment plan.
 Depending on the disease’s severity, it may be necessary to consider more aggressive therapies that move beyond the surface of the teeth and below the gum line.
-For example, if there is a large amount of bacteria or plaque that is accumulating below the gum line, Dr. Parampreet Kaur Family and Cosmetic Dentistry may suggest specific medications administered at the disease site, or additional treatments like curettage or root-planning.
+For example, if there is a large amount of bacteria or plaque that is accumulating below the gum line, PK Family & Cosmetic Dentistry may suggest specific medications administered at the disease site, or additional treatments like curettage or root-planning.

 Curettage is the name for the procedure where diseased soft tissue is removed from around the tooth.
 By removing the diseased tissue, we are removing a source of chronic infection and irritation and allowing proper healing to occur.

 Root-planning is another aggressive gum disease treatment that involves removing and smoothing microscopic amounts of the tooth’s root surface.
 When this is complete, you are left with a clean, bacteria-free surface that promotes optimal healing of the soft tissue surrounding it.